• Skip to primary navigation

 Alcoholic Content

-The difference in the strength of alcoholic content is a crucial element that distinguishes cocktails and mixed drinks.
+The difference in the strength of alcoholic content is a important element that distinguishes cocktails and mixed drinks.

 Cocktails are typically stronger in alcohol content, containing one or more spirits mixed with juices, syrups or bitters while mixed drinks generally contain a smaller amount of alcohol and are made by mixing non-alcoholic beverages with spirits.